 According to Utah law, any vehicle parked in a designated handicap parking space must display a valid handicap placard or license plate issued by UT or another state.
 Failure to display a valid pass or license plate can result in a citation and fine, as well as the possibility of having the vehicle towed.
 In addition, using a handicap pass or license plate that has been expired, altered, or obtained through fraudulent means is also illegal and can result in penalties.

-It is important to note that handicap parking spaces are reserved for individuals with disabilities who have difficulty accessing other parking spots, and that unauthorized parking in these spaces can make it difficult or impossible for individuals with disabilities to access the locations they need to visit.
-Therefore, it is important to respect designated handicap parking spaces and to park elsewhere if you do not have a valid handicap placard or license plate.
+It is important to note that handicap spaces are reserved for individuals with disabilities who have difficulty accessing other parking spots, and that unauthorized parking in these spaces can make it difficult or impossible for individuals with disabilities to access the locations they need to visit.
+Therefore, it is important to respect designated handicap spaces and to park elsewhere if you do not have a valid handicap placard or license plate.

 In UT, the fees for a disability pass are as follows:

-Temporary disability placards: Free
+Temporary disability tags: Free

-Permanent disability placards: Free
+Permanent disability tags: Free

 Disability license plates: $16

-It is important to note that fees may be subject to change, so it is a good idea to check with the Utah Division of Motor Vehicles (DMV) for the most up-to-date information on fees and payment methods.
+It is important to note that fees may be subject to change, so it is a good idea to check with the Division of Motor Vehicles (DMV) for the most up-to-date information on fees and payment methods.

 In addition to the DMV fees, there are also no fees for medical certification from a licensed physician in UT.
 However, if you choose to use a third-party service for your medical certification, there may be additional fees involved.

-Overall, the cost for a disability placard in UT is relatively low compared to other states, making it easier for individuals with disabilities to access designated handicap parking spaces and other benefits.
+Overall, the cost for a disability placard in UT is relatively low compared to other states, making it easier for individuals with disabilities to access designated handicap spaces and other benefits.

 In UT, the length of validity for handicap passes varies depending on the type of pass: